Learn About The Law

 The rehearing may be limited to the issues directly affected by the newly discovered evidence.
 If the rehearing is conducted by a person other than the ultimate authority, section 29 of this chapter applies to review of the order resulting from the rehearing.

-(d) Clerical mistakes and other errors resulting from oversight or omission in a final order or other part of the record of a proceeding may be corrected by an ultimate authority or its designee on the motion of any party or on the motion of the ultimate authority or its designee.
+(d) Errors in a final order or other part of the record of a proceeding may be corrected by an ultimate authority or its designee on the motion of any party or on the motion of the ultimate authority or its designee.

-(e) An action of a petitioning party or an agency under this section neither tolls the period in which a party may object to a second agency under section 30 of this chapter nor tolls the period in which a party may petition for judicial review under IC 4-21.5-5.
-However, if a rehearing is granted under subsection (c), these periods are tolled and a new period begins on the date that a new final order is served.
+(e) An action of a petitioning party or an agency under this section, including a motion to correct error, tolls the period in which a party may object to a second agency under section 30 of this chapter and tolls the period in which a party may petition for judicial review under IC 4-21.5-5.
+A new period begins to run on the date a motion to correct error is denied or a new order is issued.
+A motion to correct error or motion for a rehearing is deemed denied thirty (30) days after it was filed if there is no ruling on the motion or no hearing is set on the motion.

 Cite this article: FindLaw.com - Indiana Code Title 4.
 State Offices and Administration § 4-21.5-3-31 - last updated January 02, 2024 | https://codes.findlaw.com/in/title-4-state-offices-and-administration/in-code-sect-4-21-5-3-31/